Andrei Kirilenko: Utah Jazz (2001–2011)

-Kirilenko participated in the 2000 Summer Olympics as a member of the Russian national basketball team, which finished 8th in the tournament.
-He showed off his all-around skills in the SuproLeague, finishing in the top ten in 7 out of 8 statistical categories.

-Kirilenko joined the Utah Jazz in 2001.
+Kirilenko joined the Utah Jazz on a rookie-scale contract in September 2001.
+On March 15, 2002, when starting in place of injured teammate Karl Malone, Kirilenko scored a then-career-high 27 points during a 100–97 win over the Detroit Pistons.
 He was named to the first team on the NBA All-Rookie Team.
-He emerged as one of the top young players in the NBA, and one of the league's top weak-side defenders.
-He was selected to play as a reserve in the 2004 NBA All-Star Game in Los Angeles.
+He would emerge as one of the top young players in the NBA, and one of the league's top weak-side defenders.
+He was selected to play in the 2004 NBA All-Star Game in Los Angeles.
 In the 2003–04 NBA season, he ranked third in the league in blocked shots per game and fourth in the league in steals per game, becoming just the second player in NBA history to rank in the top five in both categories (David Robinson ranked first in blocked shots per game and fifth in steals per game in the 1991–92 NBA season).
 During the NBA off-season, Kirilenko played for the Russian national basketball team.

 Kirilenko became the leader of the Jazz in 2003 after John Stockton retired and Karl Malone left Utah to join the Los Angeles Lakers.
 He played and started in 78 of the Utah's 82 games and led them to a 42–40 record.
 Utah missed the playoffs by one game behind the Denver Nuggets.
 He finished fifth in Defensive Player of the Year voting and fourth in Most Improved Player voting and was named to the second team on the All-NBA Defensive Team.
 Kirilenko led the Jazz in many statistical categories: